 No matter where you live, having an emergency preparedness plan for your family is a good idea.
 Natural and man-made disasters, including earthquakes, floods and landslides, have the ability to disrupt public and emergency services for days, weeks or even months.

 PSE is dedicated to ensuring our customers’ safety.
-We organize and sponsor emergency preparedness initiatives every year, including Safe in the Sound, an emergency preparedness partnership with the American Red Cross.
+We organize and sponsor emergency preparedness initiatives every year.

 On Bainbridge Island, PSE is the primary sponsor and an organizing partner of Bainbridge Prepares, an annual event that teaches Islanders to prepare for and survive a disaster.
 PSE collaborates with the City of Bainbridge Island, Bainbridge Island Fire Department, Bainbridge Rotary, Bainbridge Island School District and Kitsap Regional Library – Bainbridge branch to make the event a success.

 PSE supports Island organizations through the PSE foundation, which is funded by our owners.
-The foundation recently made a $50,000 grant to Island Church to support their new emergency generator.
+For example, the foundation made a $50,000 grant to Island Church to support their new emergency generator.

 PSE’s corporate giving program also supports many other Island groups, agencies and non-profits, including: